 Some blog posts and articles that I came across in the last week that I thought were interesting.

-Jared Spool, over at UIE Brainsparks, writes about collecting penultimate referrers in Identifying Missing Trigger Words from Search Logs.
+Jared Spool, over at UIE Brainsparks, writes about collecting penultimate referrers in The right trigger words.
 Collecting information about what people search for on your site through an online search function can be a good way of finding what people might want to see on your site.
 But, isn’t it also interesting to see what search might have brought them to the page where they conducted that search?
 Those next-to-last, or penultimate, searches might contain some useful information about what people expect to see on your site but might be missing.
 Nice idea.

 This one has been pointed to by a number of people, but it’s a good one to see if you missed it.
 Matt Cutts posted a Question and Answer post a couple of days ago where he discussed the recent “Big Daddy” infrastructure update to Google, as well as answering questions on a number of other topics.